port-labs/port-docs/docs/technical-reference/port-components/blueprint.md

 ### Blueprint's JSON schema

-Each blueprint is represented by a Json schema, as shown in the following section:
+Each blueprint is represented by a **Json schema**, as shown in the following section:

 ```json
 {